This museum is a fitting tribute to the intriguing life and times of Chinese revolutionary leader Dr Sun Yat Sen.

-Set in a colonial two-storey villa, the recently revamped museum honours Dr Sun, who was the leader of the 1911 Chinese Revolution and a pivotal figure in Chinese and Southeast Asian history.
+Set in a colonial two-storey villa, the museum honours Dr Sun, who was the leader of the 1911 Chinese Revolution and a pivotal figure in Chinese and Southeast Asian history.

 Housed in the same stronghold of the Chinese Revolutionary Alliance, the museum zeroes in on Dr Sun’s work and impact on Chinese communities in the region during the revolution.

 The alliance, known as Tong Meng Hui, was influential throughout Southeast Asia and paved the way for the end of the Qing dynastic rule.

 Take your time to explore the five galleries, filled with interactive panels and multimedia displays.
 Old photos, personal items and letters from prominent community leaders peek at their relationship with Dr Sun.